 - Choose what sort of access this password requires.

 - Click Generate Password.

 - The following screen will show information about the app password that has been created.
 Click the link that says Open this configuration file.
 This will download the configuration file to set everything up on your Mac automatically.

 - Open the configuration file.
 Examine the profile ("Show Profile") and make sure it has access to which of email, contacts (CardDAV) and calendars (CalDAV) you require, and install it if it's correct.

 If you open your internet accounts list on your Mac, you'll see your accounts listed there.
 If you open the Profiles tool, you'll see a single entry for your Fastmail accounts.

 To use a different email address to your Fastmail username:

-- Go to Mail → Preferences and select the Accounts tab.
+- In Mac Mail, go to Mail → Preferences and select the Accounts tab.

 - Select your Fastmail account on the left.